-MARICOPA – Small businesses often provide a foundation for the economy growth in expanding cities such as Maricopa.
+MARICOPA — Small businesses often provide a foundation for economic growth in expanding cities such as Maricopa.

 Maricopa has more home-based businesses than cities closer to Phoenix, such as Chandler, according to Moshe Klein, the founder of Power of Networking Group.
 There are over 800 small businesses in Maricopa, mostly working from home, utilizing organizations such as PNG as a networking platform.

-“The stronger the small businesses communities are in Maricopa, the stronger the city of Maricopa will be,” Klein said.
+“The stronger the small business communities are in Maricopa, the stronger the city of Maricopa will be,” Klein said.

-Price spoke at the meeting, explaining the importance of business development and how the city, business owners and organizations such as PNG are needed to help one another to bring prosperity to the city.
+Price spoke at the meeting, talking about the importance of business development and how the city, business owners and organizations such as PNG are needed to help one another to bring prosperity to the city.

-A major disadvantage for Arizona is that the state does not allow Tax Increment Financing, making it harder to find ways to work together for businesses owners.
+A major disadvantage for Arizona is that the state does not allow tax increment financing, making it harder to find ways for businesses owners to work together.

 “We have to work that much harder to find ways to work together with people in a way that most don’t understand,” Price said.
 “It’s always about how we utilize what we can do versus what we can’t do.”